Code-Institute-Submissions/ci-milestoneone/README.md

 This website is going to be used as advertisment and promotion of a band call The Monkees.
 It gives the user a basic history of the band and provide audio clips and a video clip for them to enjoy.
 It informs the user of the services they provide and will have testimonials from previous customers.
-It has an enquiry page where the user will input their email with a view to getting some feedback on the services they provide or even book.
+It has an enquiry form where the user will input their email with a view to getting some feedback on the services they provide or even book.
 I have built and structured a website thats easily navigated by the user and easy on the eyes retaining the attention of the user while being informative and explaining the purpose and goals of the band.